From Appalachian State University Policy Manual

 4.2.1 Campus incidents include, but are not limited to, the following: graffiti, defacement and destruction of University property, burglaries, weapons violations (gun discharge), death, including suicide, demonstrations, building occupation, riots, accident on University property with or without death or injuries, rape, thefts, and holdups.
 Should an "emergency" or "campus incident" occur, contact the Office of Public Safety and University Police.

 4.2.2 The campus security desk officer should call the Assistant Vice Chancellor for Public Affairs and the appropriate vice chancellor as the emergency is occurring.
-The Vice Chancellor for Student Development should be notified by the campus security desk officer if the emergency is student-related.
+The Vice Chancellor for Student Affairs should be notified by the campus security desk officer if the emergency is student-related.
 The appropriate vice chancellor should notify the Chancellor.

 4.2.3 If known, the following details of the incident should be provided: